In this guide, I want to introduce the Pomodoro Technique to you.

 Wow, there are a lot of things to do…

-Plus all those listening exercises that you keep promising yourself you will do one day.
+Plus all those listening exercises you keep promising yourself you will do one day.

 There’s so much to do.
-Like a big mountain of stuff.
+Like a gigantic mountain of stuff.

 A quick rest for five minutes and then…